-Each team needs to supply its own PC-compatible laptop computer and presentation slide advance device (clicker) and is responsible for assuring they work with the provided audio-visual equipment in advance of their presentation.
+Each team needs to supply its own PC-compatible laptop computer and is responsible for assuring it works with the provided audio-visual equipment in advance of their presentation.

 Teams may videotape or record their own presentations but cannot do the same for other competition teams without the express written release of all team members and the attending faculty adviser.

 Teams requiring non-disclosure agreements (NDAs) should not participate.